 The Ecumen Hospice Team

 Our highly skilled team of comfort-care specialists shares a passion for providing physical, emotional and spiritual support.
-Across our service area, comprehensive, compassionate hospice and palliative care services are provided by:
+Across our service area, comprehensive, compassionate hospice and are provided by:

 Ecumen Hospice’s Medical Director and Hospice Physicians work with an individual’s primary care physician to develop a customized care plan and oversee the delivery of all aspects of care.
 They ensure initial and ongoing hospice eligibility.